DataDog/documentation/content/en/continuous_testing/cicd_integrations/_index.md

 ## Use the CLI

 The [`@datadog/datadog-ci` package][1] allows you to run Synthetics tests directly within your CI/CD pipeline.
 To use the [`@datadog/datadog-ci` NPM package][2], see [Configuration][3].

-You can also trigger tests by searching with tags.
-For example: `"ci": "datadog-ci synthetics run-tests --config fileconfig.json -s 'tag:staging'"`.

-**Note:** This command works as an argument.
+You can trigger tests by searching with tags.
+For example, use `"ci": "datadog-ci synthetics run-tests --config fileconfig.json -s 'tag:staging'"`.
+This command works as an argument.
 Do not use this in your configuration files.

 ## Use the API